Skip to contents

 #> 7 CSEM 24.69231 7.608125

 The function outputs a filtered species-traits dataset retaining only traits covering at least 75% of the species.
-In the end this keep two traits: body mass and litter size.
+In the end, this keep only two traits: plant height and seed mass.

 Filter species by trait coverage

-# Filter species with at least 50% of included (two traits)
+# Filter species which have at least 100% of known traits

 )